 The voluntary EULES (European Union Low Emitting carS) standard may fulfil these expectations after legal and technical assessment, including the appropriate conformity levels and market response to such a standard.

-The legal and technical assessment of the EULES standard is led by International Institute for Applied Systems Analysis and coordinated by EMISIA, in collaboration with AVL List GmbH, and the International Council for Clean Transportation.
+The legal and technical assessment of the EULES standard is led by International Institute for Applied Systems Analysis, in collaboration with AVL List GmbH, and the International Council for Clean Transportation.
 Open Evidence is responsible for the behavioural part of the study on consumer understanding and acceptability of the standard.